Nayeem-Bhuiyan/BloodBankCare/README.md

 Use sql server 2019

-Full project completely done by using Asynchronous repository service.
+Full project completely done by using Asynchronous repository service pattern

 Bootstrap 4 ,Ajax,Entity Framework Core are used here